Actipro/WPF-Controls/Documentation/topics/bars/menu-features/context-menus.md

 ## Native ContextMenu Compatibility

-Since the [BarContextMenu](xref:@ActiproUIRoot.Controls.Bars.BarContextMenu) class inherits the native `ContextMenu` class and its features, [BarContextMenu](xref:@ActiproUIRoot.Controls.Bars.BarContextMenu) may be used anywhere that a regular context menu can be used.
+Since the [BarContextMenu](xref:@ActiproUIRoot.Controls.Bars.BarContextMenu) class inherits the native `ContextMenu` class and its features, [BarContextMenu](xref:@ActiproUIRoot.Controls.Bars.BarContextMenu) may be used anywhere that a regular `ContextMenu` can be used.

 ## Defining a Context Menu